ovgutunc/Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model/README.md

 # Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model

+Check out the detailed report and source code

 ## **Project Overview:**
 This project aims to divide customers into segments based on RFM method and K-Means Clustering Model, which in turn creates tailored marketing strategies according to the customer behavior, characteristics, and needs.<br>
 Here’s the overview of the workflow followed in this project: